theianmay/nutricue-ai-site/privacy.md

 Welcome to NutriCue AI ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy explains how we collect, use, and safeguard your information when you use our mobile application to manage reminders.

-**Important Notice: NutriCue AI is designed as a general purpose reminder app but can be used to help users to remember to take their vitamins.
-It is not intended to handle medications, prescriptions, or provide medical advice.**

 **Developer Information:**
 NutriCue AI is developed by Caesius Bay
 Contact: caesiusbay@gmail.com